QuickSloth8/csurf-demo/README.md

 As mentioned above, the XSRF-TOKEN should be retrieved from the server at the first request.
 The XSRF-TOKEN value is managed by a state variable, which receives the token value upon calling getXsrfToken().
-As you well see in the code, getXsrfToken() is called only when the user clicks the submit button, and the useEffect hook guaranties to proceed with POSTing only after XSRF-TOKEN is retrieved from the server.
+As you well see in the code, getXsrfToken() is called only after the user clicks the submit button, and the useEffect hook guaranties to proceed with POST-ing only after XSRF-TOKEN is retrieved from the server.

 ### 1. Initializing relevant state variables